5 of the Most Successful Latino Entrepreneurs| 12 February, 2019

 With plenty of stories of successful and influential migrants worth celebrating, the impact of immigrants can’t be underestimated – not least, that of entrepreneurial superstar Sofia Vergara.
 After migrating from Colombia to the US, she’s built herself quite the fortune.

 Not content with being one of the highest-earning actresses on TV, Vergara’s also the co-founder of Latino World Entertainment, a multi-million-dollar media and talent agency.
 Add on top of that lucrative advertising deals with the likes of Pepsi and it’s no wonder she has a rumoured net worth of around $100 million.
+If you want to understand how to be an entrepreneur then we recommend you buy essay from Sofia, as she’s written the book!

 Her mantra for success in life and work – “The only way to gain something is to take a risk at something” – is one we could all do with bearing in mind.